 What's Wrong with Timeouts?

+Most experts advise parents to use Timeouts.
 On the surface, Timeouts seem sensible.
 They're non-violent but still get the child's attention.
 Plus, they give the parent and child a much-needed break from each other while emotions run high.

 You confirm what she suspected – she is a bad person.
 Not only does this lower self esteem, it creates bad behavior, because people who feel bad about themselves behave badly.

 As Otto Weininger, Ph.D. author of Time-In Parenting says: